clayne/circa/README.md

 `CIRCA_N_DBG` will disable only Circa's.

-Additionally, because you don't have to implement these structures yourself, you don't implement it yourself, saving you from the possibility of creating more bugs in doing so.
+Additionally, because you don't have to implement these structures yourself, you're saved from creating more bugs.